grafana/helm-charts/charts/loki-distributed/README.md

 ## Components

-The chart supports the compontents shown in the following table.
+The chart supports the components shown in the following table.
 Ingester, distributor, querier, and query-frontend are always installed.
 The other components are optional.